combinatorial/AppCodeDashSearch/README.md

 You can change the shortcut at Preferences -> Keymap -> Plug-ins -> Dash.

 ### Toolbar Icon
-You can add a "Search in Dash/Velocity/Zeal" button to the toolbar.
+You can add a "Search Documentation" button to the toolbar.
 Right-click the menubar -> Customize […].
 You will find the button under "Plug-ins -> Dash".

 ## Supported API Documentation Browsers
 ### Kapeli Dash (Mac OS X)